snowplow/snowplowanalytics.com/_posts/2019-05-14-snowplow-r114-polonnaruwa-enrichments/index.md

 ]
 {% endhighlight %}

+In the above example, Snowplow has been configured to forward any payloads that land on the path `/special-vendor/v1` to `http://remote-adapter.com:9090`.

+The HTTP request sent to the remote adapter at `http://remote-adapter.com:9090` will contain the following parameters:

+- `contentType` -> `payload.contentType`
+- `queryString` -> `payload.querystring`
+- `headers` -> `payload.context.headers`
+- `body` -> `payload.body`

+Snowplow expects the body of the HTTP response to be a JSON with a field `events` which is a list of `Map[String, String]`, each map being placed in the parameters of a raw event
+(a collector payload can contain several raw events).
+In the event that the remote adapter was not able to process the event successfully Snowplow expects the response to contain a string field called `error` containing an error message.

+The feature has been added to _Scala Common Enrich_ but can be used only in _stream-enrich_ for now.
+We plan to add it to _beam-enrich_ shortly, so that GCP users can benefit from it.

-An example of code for an HTTP remote adapter can be found [here](https://github.com/snowplow-incubator/remote-adapter-example/).
+This incredibly powerful feature has been contributed by [Saeed Zareian](https://github.com/szareiangm) at The Globe and Mail.
+Saeed has also very kindly provided an example of code for an HTTP remote adapter  [here](https://github.com/snowplow-incubator/remote-adapter-example/).
+Many thanks Saeed!

 <h2 id="tutoEnrichment">3.
 New tutorial: add an enrichment to the pipeline</h2>

-There is now a tutorial that walks a developer through the steps of adding an enrichment to the pipeline.
-This tutorial can be found [here](https://github.com/snowplow/snowplow/tree/master/3-enrich#how-to-add-an-enrichment).
+We've had a number of users express an interest in contributing new enrichments to Snowplow, so have written a tutorial on how to do so.
+This can be found [here](https://github.com/snowplow/snowplow/tree/master/3-enrich#how-to-add-an-enrichment).

 <h2 id="improvements">4.
-Improvements/fixes</h2>

-This release improved or fixed different parts of _Scala Common Enrich_.
+Other improvements</h2>

-<h3>4.1.
-More relaxed URL parsing</h3>
+<h4>4.1.
+More relaxed URL parsing</h4>

-URL parsing, used in the enriched jobs, has become more relaxed.
+A number of Snowplow users employ Snowplow tracking on websites that they do not directly control.
+(For example, this is the case for companies that provide widgets, or analytics for marketing effectiveness.)

+For these users, the relatively strict URL parsing employed previously by Snowplow was problematic, because it meant events that occurred on URLs that were strictly speaking invalid (but worked on the web) would fail validation.

+In this version of Snowplow that URL parsing has been relaxed.
 For example it now supports URLs containing macros like `%%a%%` or `##a##`.
-Such URLs would have caused the events to go to bad rows before, but it's not the case any more.

-<h3>4.2. xForwardedFor</h3>
+<h4>4.2.
+IP address now deduced from `xForwardedFor` where this conflicts with `Forwared: for=`</h4>

-If both `X-Forwarded-For` and `Forwarded: for=` are set in the headers, `X-Forwarded-For` now takes priority.
+In this version of Snowplow, if both `X-Forwarded-For` and `Forwarded: for=` are set in the headers, `X-Forwarded-For` now takes priority.

-<h3>4.3.
-IAB enrichment</h3>

-Waiting for the underlying lib for IAB enrichment to support IPv6, this enrichment is skipped if the IP of the event is v6, preventing it to go to bad row.

-Events coming from Iglu webhook can have an empty user agent, which would fail IAB enrichment and go to bad rows.
-In this case the enrichment is also skipped.

-<h3>4.4.
-Sendgrid integration</h3>
+<h4>4.3.
+IAB Bots and Spiders enrichment skipped for IPv6 addresses</h4>

+The library used by Snowplow to interface with the IAB Bots and Spiders enrichment does not support IPv6 addresses.
+As a result, events recorded against these IP addresses failed validation in previous versions of Snowplow.

+With this version any events recorded against an IPv6 address are not processed using the IAB enrichemnt, so that they are successfully processed by Snowplow.
+(But lack the additional data points generated by the IAB Bots and Spiders enrichment.)

+We plan to update this behaviour once we rollout support for IPv6 in the IAB Bots and Spiders library.

+<h4>4.4.
+SendGrid integration update</h4>

-The optional `marketing_campaign_*` fields are now sent by the pipeline.
+We have updated our SendGrid integration so that the optional `marketing_campaign_*` fields are now captured by the pipeline.
+(These were added to the SendGrid webhook payloads since we rolled out our initial SendGrid integration.)

-More info about these fields on [this page](https://sendgrid.com/docs/for-developers/tracking-events/event/).
+More info about these fields on [this page](https://SendGrid.com/docs/for-developers/tracking-events/event/).

-<h3>4.5.
-IP lookup enrichment</h3>
+<h4>4.5.
+IP lookup enrichment</h4>

 IP lookup enrichment now supports IPs (v4) containing a port.